trcm/rigby-and-mckenzie/readme.md

 McKenzie will continue to loop using 20 second polling on the `church` queue.

+One caveat here is that Mckenzie deletes the messages from the queue once it has pulled them and ensured it can decode them.
+Ideally we'd want to probably delete them once we have confirmation that they had been sent or that they had been passed off to the system that would send them.

 # Building

 The docker images can be build using `build-docker` make target.